Cintegabelle: Municipal administration

 The number of inhabitants in the 2011 census being between 2,500 inhabitants and 3,499 inhabitants in the last census, the number of members of the municipal council is twenty-three.

 Administrative and electoral affiliations

 Commune forming part of the seventh constituency of Haute-Garonne, of the community of communes of Bassin Auterivain and of the canton of Auterive (before the departmental redistribution of 2014, Cintegabelle was the capital of the former canton of Cintegabelle).

 Demographics

-The evolution of the population is known through population censuses carried out in the municipality since 1793.
-For municipalities with fewer than 10,000 inhabitants, a census survey covering the entire population is conducted every five years, with the reference populations for the intervening years being estimated by interpolation or extrapolation.
-For the municipality, the first comprehensive census under the new system was conducted in 2004.

-In 2022, the municipality had 2,994 inhabitants, an increase of +3.28% compared to 2016 (Haute-Garonne: +8.02%, France excluding Mayotte: +2.11%).

 The inhabitants of the commune are called Cintegabellois in French.

 Education

 Cintegabelle is part of the Toulouse academy.
 Education is provided in the commune of Cintegabelle by the nursery, nursery and elementary schools.
 Since 2012 a Calandreta has offered Franco-Occitan education.
 A middle school opened in 2021.

 Health

 The commune has a community social action center, a solidarity center, nurses, doctors and pharmacy.